 The late Dr. Kennell was a pediatrician and Professor Emeritus of Pediatrics at Case Western Reserve University’s School of Medicine and Rainbow Babies & Children’s Hospital.
 He authored or coauthored several seminal books as well as numerous research papers, book chapters and monographs.
 He is best known for two research findings.
-The first was the importance of maternal infant contact that was the focus of the book Bonding: Building the Foundations of a Secure Attachment and Independence, which he coauthored with Dr. Marshall Klaus.
+The first was the importance of contact between the birthing person and their baby that was the focus of the book Bonding: Building the Foundations of a Secure Attachment and Independence, which he coauthored with Dr. Marshall Klaus.
 Their groundbreaking research suggested that parents should have close contact with their newborn within minutes of birth in order to form a lasting attachment.
-These studies led to changes in hospital procedures worldwide to allow mothers to have contact with their newborns immediately after birth and later opened up labor and delivery areas to fathers and families.
+These studies led to changes in hospital procedures worldwide to allow people to have contact with their newborns immediately after birth and later opened up labor and delivery areas to fathers and families.
 He and Dr. Klaus also demonstrated that having a trained companion during labor and delivery greatly reduces labor time, perinatal complications, and the need for medication and cesarean delivery.
 He is coauthor of The Doula Book and a founder of DONA International (formerly Doulas of North America).

 Marshall Klaus, MD